pivotal/blog/content/post/bosh-vsphere-opaque-networks.md

 The short answer is no, opaque networks do not require a multi-homed BOSH director.
-The reason we're deploying a multi-homed director is a side-effect of the manner in which the opaque network was created for our environment: it was created without routable IP addressess and without a router.
+The reason we're deploying a multi-homed director is a side-effect of the manner in which the opaque network was created for our environment: it was created without routable IP addresses and without a router.
 Had it been created with routable IP addresses and had a default gateway attached, a multi-homed director would not have been necessary.